I’m excited to be bringing something brand new to all people who love jewellery!

 I have been designing jewellery for 25 years.
 I was not satisfied with the jewellery that was around at the time so I came up with my own range.

-What are your favourite jewellery projects to create and why?
+What are your favorite jewellery projects to create and why?

 I like to create up to the minute on-trend pieces, using as much colour and texture as I can.